backdrop-contrib/markdownextra/README.md

 License
 -------

-This project is GPL v2 software, but the php-markdown directory is distributed under separate copyright.
+The Backdrop module code is GPL v2 software, but the php-markdown library is distributed under separate copyright held by Michel Fortin.